metarank/metarank/doc/features/user-session.md

 For user/ranking/interaction events it's possible to parse a HTTP Referer field and extract the source medium.
-We use a [snowplow referer parser](https://s3-eu-west-1.amazonaws.com/snowplow-hosted-assets/third-party/referer-parser/referers-latest.json) parsing library, so it defines 6 types of referers: unknown, search, internal, social, email, paid.
+We use a [snowplow referer parser](https://s3-eu-west-1.amazonaws.com/snowplow-hosted-assets/third-party/referer-parser/referers-latest.json) parsing library, so it defines 6 types of referer mediums: unknown, search, internal, social, email, paid.

 For a ranking event:
 ```json